claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 ## Additional Functions

-Additional options for parameter editing can be found in the "Editor" seciton of the Settings panel.
+Additional options for parameter editing can be found in the "Editor" section of the Settings panel.

 ![Parameter Options](/img/parameters/parameter-options.png)